All Episodes

 And then he goes, but then he dies in a hotel.

-Yeah, that's with entertainers die.
+Yeah, that's where entertainers die.

-It's like it's not even a good name to steal.
+It's like, it's not even a good name to steal.

 It makes zero sense.